A massively scalable Time-to-Digital Converter with a PLL-free calibration system in a commercial 130 nm process: Architecture

 \section{Architecture}

 The design process of the present TDC was not only focused on the implementation of a simple and compact architecture but also on the optimization of other fundamental parameters such as time-resolution and linearity that play a crucial role on the performance of timing detectors.
 This analysis was supported by analytical modeling and validated by extensive simulations.
 The proposed converter has been designed in 130 nm BiCMOS technology.
-However, no bipolar transistor was used and thus the analysis could be extended to a pure CMOS technology node.
+The latter has been used by the group for the design of various pixel detectors and for their front-end systems.
+However, no bipolar transistor was used for the TDC and thus the analysis could be extended to a pure CMOS technology node.